wspitch/wspitch.github.io/_pages/about.md

 Jun 2023, survived the first year of my Ph.D. 😭🎉

-Oct 2022, presented 2 posters at 66th HFES annual conference 🧑🏻‍🏫
+Oct 2022, presented 2 posters at the 66th HFES annual conference 🧑🏻‍🏫

 Sep 2022, started my Ph.D. in HCDE at the University of Washington 📚🐺